 Data entry is actually a very broad term that encompasses a number of occupations.
 These include electronic data processors, typists, word processors, transcribers, coders, and clerks.
-And, yes, many of these jobs may be done from a remote location.
+And, yes, many of these jobs may be done from a remote location, but data entry jobs from home may be quite different from those done in an office.

-The way that online data entry jobs from home may be quite different from those done in an office.
 Data entry operators working for micro labor outfits that use crowdsourcing techniques may simply do small bits of work for small fees.
 This model is growing more and more common.
-Or, some data entry workers may still work for more traditional data entry companies, which are often business process outsourcing firms and be paid an hourly or per-word rate.
+Or, some data entry workers may still work for more traditional data entry companies, which are often business process outsourcing firms.
+These people might be be paid an hourly or per-word rate for a whole project.

 Data Entry Definition

 In essence, data entry means to operate equipment, often a keyboard, that is used to input data, which may be alphabetic, numeric, or symbolic, into a company’s system.
 The data entry operator may be required to verify or edit data as it is entered or this work may be done by another person.
 The data may come from hand-written forms or be audio files.

 How Data Entry Jobs Work

 And while many of the data entry positions mentioned above fall under the data entry umbrella, jobs that are advertised as “data entry jobs” (as opposed to transcription work) usually require the least skills and in turn pay the least.

 In general, the method that data entry jobs might pay could be an hourly wage (however this is rare for online data work), per piece, keystrokes per hour or keystrokes per minute, per audio minute or per word.
 Most of these methods make your rate of pay highly dependent on your speed at data entry.

 Read more about what and how data entry jobs pay.

 Specialized data entry positions, like medical transcription or medical coding, require more training and/or certification.
 And even among general transcription jobs, there are many different types of transcription, which may take more experience and speed than the typical data entry job.
 These kinds of data entry positions could also require special equipment.